 An important potential source of tiered participation risks in ASX Clear arises in the context of the third-party clearing market.
-There are a small number of participants offering third-party clearing services in the derivatives market, while in the cash market, much of the activity in third-party clearing is concentrated in a single participant.
+There are a small number of participants offering third-party clearing services in the derivatives and cash markets.
 Although there is a greater dispersion of third-party clearing activity for derivatives, the largest third-party clearer in the cash market represented a relatively small proportion of total positions held at ASX Clear during the Assessment period.
-ASX monitors this participant, and the third-party clearing market more broadly, in the context of its participant monitoring activities described under CCP Standard 18.1.
-However, in light of the greater exposures in the derivatives market, ASX monitors concentration in this market on a daily basis (see CCP Standard 18.4).
+ASX monitors the third-party clearing market more broadly, in the context of its participant monitoring activities described under CCP Standard 18.1.

 ASX encourages participants to develop appropriate risk control measures in managing their relationships with indirect participants.
 ASX does not set thresholds, either formal or informal, at which it would encourage direct participation by an indirect participant.
 ASX's general approach to managing risks associated with participants' business activities is based on a framework that can flexibly detect and respond to new risks as they arise, rather than setting firm ex ante activity limits.
-This approach has worked well in managing risk events in recent Assessment periods.
-During the 2013/14 Assessment period, ASX Clear's participant enforcement was important in managing the clearing of a client cash equities position that resulted in a CBPL-related AIM call that the participant could not meet in a timely manner (see CCP Standard 17.3).
+During the Assessment period, ASX Clear's participant enforcement was important in managing down the clearing business of BBY Limited following a missed deadline for a CBPL-related AIM call.
+This allowed ASX to decrease its exposures in an orderly manner prior to the participant being placed into voluntary administration, which activated ASX Clear's default management process (see CCP Standard 12.2 and Section 4).